 Garlic Butter Pork Tenderloin is an outstanding recipe, extremely easy to make, tasty, and infused with garlic and butter flavors.
 The tenderloin is juicy, tender, and full of flavor.
-A recipe my whole family loves that’s ready within minutes!
+The Best baked pork tenderloin recipe my whole family loves that’s ready within minutes!

 Smothered in garlic butter, this, perfectly spiced pork tenderloin is pan-seared and then baked in the oven for an unforgettable culinary experience.